Riccardo Gualino: First business empire

 In 1905 Gualino began a limited partnership to trade in lumber with Gurgo Salice's sons Pier Giuseppe and Ermanno.
 Tancredi Gurgo Salice supplied most of the capital.

-The partnership imported precious woods from North America, and made huge profits over the next two years.
+The partnership imported precious wood from North America, and made huge profits over the next two years.
 He became involved as a shareholder in a small bank, the Banca agricola di Casale.
 In 1906 he entered the rapidly growing cement industry.
 He and Gurgo Salice were founders of the Unione italiana cementi (Italian Cement Union).
 The company expanded, and in 1912 became the Sindacato nazionale calce e cementi (National Union of Lime and Cement).

-Gualino always shared management with the family, and ran the enterprise on a fairly conservative basis.
+Gualino always shared management with the family and ran the enterprise on a fairly conservative basis.
 His fortune came from his dealings in wood.
 In 1907 Gualino married Gurgo Salice's daughter Cesarina, then aged seventeen, at the Addolorata church in Casale Monferrato.

 They had two children, Renato and Listvinia (Lilli).

 In 1908 Gualino formed the new limited company Riccardo Gualino p. legnami e cementi (Riccardo Gualino Wood and Cement).
 He made it into a private limited company with capital supplied by Harry Piaggio.
 It had a capital of five million liras.
 His partners included Gurgo Salice, some directors of the Banca agricola, L. Ottina of Pisa, who was also engaged in forestry, and Erminio and Gaudenzio Sella of the respected Banca Sella of Biella.
 The new company at once began a series of large acquisitions in Eastern Europe.
 In 1908 it obtained a 20000 ha estate in Volyn in the west of Ukraine and concessions on 7000 ha of forests in the eastern Carpathian Mountains of Romania.

-The company obtained additional concession in Romania the next year, and began making large investments in sawmills, roads and other infrastructure.
+The company obtained an additional concession in Romania the next year and began making large investments in sawmills, roads and other infrastructure.